katydid/parser/decisions/survey/references/python.md

 > Floating-point numbers are usually implemented using double in C; information about the precision and internal representation of floating-point numbers for the machine on which your program is running is available in sys.float_info.

+> CPython versions 3.11 and later now require that the platform C double follows the IEEE 754 binary64 format.

+Packing and unpacking of floats with IEEE 754 binary64 is supported via the struct package.

+> For the 'f', 'd' and 'e' conversion codes, the packed representation uses the IEEE 754 binary32, binary64 or binary16 format (for 'f', 'd' or 'e' respectively), regardless of the floating-point format used by the platform.

 ## Decimal

 > Unlike hardware based binary floating point, the decimal module has a user alterable precision